How much does your inventory cost you? 9 underestimated parameters

 Companies usually evaluate their costs at around 5 or 6%, but taking into consideration all of the parameters we just listed, in reality, it is more often than not over 10%.
 Of course, it depends on your industry, and notably the costs of promotions and destruction.

-Example: You add €1M worth of inventory to your company; the cost of this inventory will be 20%, so €200.000 of fees generated.
+Example: You add €1M worth of inventory to your company; the cost of this inventory will be 20%, so €200.000 of fees will be generated.

 There is Supply Chain a real issue in understanding the impact of the stock.